equilibr/emexpr/README.md

     return evaluated;
 ```

-This step can be execute as many times as needed, interleaved with other execution.
+This step can be executed as many times as needed, interleaved with other executions.

 For example, assume there are two expressions, that were parsed beforehand, that are only needed for the side-effects of the user functions they execute.
 Code like the following could be used to execute them, repeatedly, until one of the user functions returns some non-zero value.